Honey extractors

 Cassette honey extractors

-Cassette honey extractors are characterized by cassettes inside the extractor.
-In these stainless steel cassettes you place the honey frames.
-As soon as the honey extractor starts spinning, the cassettes tilt to the left or right, depending on the direction of rotation.
-When the extractor reverses, the frames flip over to the other side.
-In this way the frames are extracted from both sides.
-Cassette extractors are generally electric and feature an automatic program for the entire extraction cycle.
+Cassette honey extractors feature baskets inside the extractor.
+In these stainless steel baskets you place the hive frames.
+As the honey extractor starts spinning, the baskets tilt left or right depending on the direction of rotation.
+When the extractor reverses, the frames flip to the other side.
+This way the frames are extracted on both sides.
+Cassette extractors are generally electric and include an automatic program for the entire extraction cycle.
 Maybe the extractor with your specifications isn’t listed (yet)?
-Or would you like more options?
-If you email or call us, we can recommend a specific extractor that may not be online yet but fits your apiary perfectly.
+Or would you like more choice?
+If you email or call us, we can recommend a specific extractor that may not yet be online but fits your apiary perfectly.

 • Radial honey extractors